FOR "NON-TRADITIONAL" WOMEN EVERYWHERE

 WHY FOCUS ON CONSTRUCTION?

 With so many remarkable women breaking ground in diverse fields, why have we chosen to focus on the building trades?
-We were drawn to construction sites for many reasons--visually, they are uniquely compelling places.
+We were drawn to construction sites for many reasons--visually, they are unique and compelling places.
 Also, construction is familiar to us all.
 The building trades collectively produce the structures we see everyday.
-But beyond these intuitive reasons, we also wanted to report on the ongoing viability of construction careers in an economy that has de-skilled and outsourced so many other blue-collar jobs in manufacturing and production.
-Because our buildings, bridges, and roads must always be built in the U.S.A., the opportunities in building trades will endure for a long time to come.
+But beyond these intuitive reasons, we also wanted to report on the ongoing viability of construction careers.
+Currently there is a major skills gap and labor shortage facing the industry as a whole generation retires, and to solve this problem the industry must embrace diversity and change.
+We believe women should make up at least 25% of the next generation workforce.
+Lastly, because our buildings, bridges, and roads must always be built in the U.S.A., the opportunities in building and construction trades will endure for a long time to come.

 why focus on unionized trades?